danrot/master-thesis/03_implementation.md

 implementation suites the `COPY` value. `VERSION` would be a bit different, since the node contains the entire `VersionHistory`, and the implementation can decide which of the versions it uses for restoring.
-Another reason why this is not possible at the moment is that the the checkin method also cannot distinguish between these values, and therefore cannot decide if the nodes should be copied or a reference to the `VersionHistory` should be added.
+Another reason why this is not possible at the moment is that the checkin method also cannot distinguish between these values, and therefore cannot decide if the nodes should be copied or a reference to the `VersionHistory` should be added.

 So the procedure is currently the same for every node, regardless of the `onParentVersion` attribute.
 The child node will be removed first, if it